 Kim received the 2012 & 2013 Five Star Wealth Manager Award, an award given to less than 2 percent of the wealth managers in the Vancouver area.
 She was also a finalist for the 2015 Advisor of the Year at the Wealth Professional Awards.

-Kim is a contributing columnist for the National Post and Financial Post (circulation >201,000).
+She is a contributing columnist for the National Post and Financial Post (circulation >201,000).
 She's also the regular financial columnist for Business In Vancouver and several community newspapers across Canada.
 Her writing has been featured in the Vancouver Sun, Vancouver Province, Ottawa Citizen, Calgary Herald, Edmonton Journal, Saskatoon Star Phoenix, Regina Leader-Post, Windsor Star, Montreal Gazette, and Victoria Times Colonist.
-Additionally, Kim was a featured expert in a Ryerson McGraw-Hill textbook for university students.
+Her freelance column has been featured in most major provincial newspapers in Canada.

 Kim is a member of the Ring Committee at the Royal Agricultural Winter Fair.
 She is also a past President and Director of the New Stride Thoroughbred Adoption Society, a non-profit organization dedicated to finding adoptive homes for non-competitive and injured Thoroughbred racehorses.
-Kim remains actively involved as coordinator of the charity's annual Thoroughbred Jumper Challenge.
+Kim remains involved as a coordinator for the charity's annual Thoroughbred Jumper Challenge.

 Kim is a volunteer with Badge of Life Canada and sits on the media and marketing committees.
 She is also a regular volunteer with the Toronto Police Service, helping in their mounted unit.

 Kim is an ardent fan of many sports and competes in cycling (road and mountain bike) for HighGate Racing.
 She is also an avid equestrian and applies the same enthusiasm to downhill skiing.
 Prior to university Kim was an elite national-level athlete in flat water canoeing.